 Boarding Principles and Practice

 It is this sense of family, with all the traditions and values that this implies, which is central to Woodcote’s philosophy.
-The school family, backed up by a settled and experienced staff, really know what makes the boys tick, and are committed to ensuring that Boarders are fulfilled, happy, properly looked after, and relaxed – in short we treat them as our own.
+The school family, backed up by a settled and experienced staff and are committed to ensuring that boarders are fulfilled, happy, properly looked after, and relaxed – in short we treat them as our own.

 Woodcote houses its 70 Boarders in the main school building and also in a 6th form boarding house (Dominies) within the grounds.
 Ages range from 8 – 13, and with 12 dormitories of different sizes there is ample opportunity to mix with a range of different talents and backgrounds without being overwhelmed by large numbers.

 The Head of Boarding and Head of Pastoral Care are in overall charge of boarding.
 They train and monitor four Matrons, all of whom live in rooms close to groups of dormitories.
 There is a rota of senior staff who help with the evening routine.